 Students who begin their Asbury studies in January can arrange with the chair of the Ancient & Modern Languages department to take the language placement exam.

 Language placement results are valid for as long as you are at Asbury.
 It is always best, however, to continue with your language as early as possible, since it will get harder to pick up with your language again the longer the delay.

 The Registrar will review the credit you wish to transfer in and recommend an appropriate course.

 No, you can take any language you like.
-We teach three modern languages—Spanish, French, and Chinese, and three ancient languages—Greek, Latin and Hebrew.
+We teach three modern languages—Spanish, French, and Chinese, and three ancient languages—Greek, Latin, and Hebrew.

-As followers of Christ, God calls us to interact with the world in a manner that demonstrates our appreciation and love of others.
+As followers of Christ, God calls us to interact with the world in a manner that demonstrates our appreciation for and love of others.
 A study abroad experience facilitates this divinely inspired cultural exchange by creating opportunities for students to engage and interact with people around the globe.
 This cultural contact fosters our embrace of all God's creation and people as well as an appreciation of various cultures and traditions.

 Asbury has cooperative programs in Seville, Spain, with Trinity College; in San José, Costa Rica in a consortium sponsored by the Council on Christian Colleges and Universities; in Santa Cruz, Bolivia, at the Universidad Evangelica Boliviana; and in Franceville, France, with Chez Vous.